Reuh/anselme/README.md

 Checkpoints always have the following variable defined in its namespace by default:

-`👁️`: number, number of times the checkpoint was reached or executed before
+`👁️`: number, number of times the checkpoint was executed before `🏁`: number, number of times the checkpoint was reached before (including times where it was resumed from and executed)

 * `#`: tag line.
 Can be followed by an [expression](#expressions); otherwise nil expression is assumed.
 The results of the [expression](#expressions) will be added to the tags send along with any event sent from its children.
 Can be nested.